New Dates for Bi-Weekly Pay Cycle & Time Reporting System

 The remaining staff, currently reporting their time manually, will transition as follows:

 - Exempt monthly and policy covered bi-weekly staff will transition to TRS as initially planned on April 1, 2012.

 - For non-exempt monthly staff (transitioning to a bi-weekly pay cycle) and represented staff, July 1, 2012, is the new date planned for TRS implementation.

-Please distribute this memo to policy-covered (non-represented) employees in your organization to ensure that they are aware of the new implementation dates.
-For exclusively represented employees, our Labor Relations Offices are notifying unions of the proposed changes, which are subject to requirements of the Higher Education Employer-Employee Relations Act (HEERA).
+For exclusively represented employees, the Labor Relations Offices are notifying unions of the proposed changes, which are subject to requirements of the Higher Education Employer-Employee Relations Act (HEERA).